Draft Day Expectations: A Historical Look at Magic Draft Success /’14 Revised Edition/

 Still, the main point here is that this draft stuff is no science.
 It’s a guess.
 A gamble.
 You do your research, you study and you make the best educated guess that you can make.
 For every Dwight Howard there is a Fran Vazquez, for every Geert Hammink there is a Nick Anderson.

-The Magic will head into the draft this year with a new regime at the helm.
-Their 19th overall draft pick will give the team their first chance to land an impact pick since Courtney Lee was selected in 2008.
+The Magic will head into the draft this year and the “new regime at the helm” is no longer an excuse.
+Their 4th and 12th overall draft picks will give the team a chance to significantly change the future of the franchise.
 Will they capitalize in a loaded draft?
 The chances are slim.
-Like 23% kinds of slim.
+Like 21% kinds of slim.

 Impact First Round Players Drafted Since 2000